funilrys/PyFunceble/docs/code.rst

 Auto-continue
 -------------

-How can we continue the test after exectutable stop ?
+How can we continue the test after executable stop ?

 Code documentation
 ^^^^^^^^^^^^^^^^^^